Lumie31/CodeCampLog/index.md

 * Worked on repl.it exercises
 * Continuous sharpening of problem-solving skills
+* Used the `hasOwnProperty` function to get and compare object properties

 ### Sunday July 9th, 2017

 * `Repl.it` all the way
+* Got the hang of the `for...in` loop and the `if...in` statement

+### Monday July 10th, 2017

+* Wrote cleaner code using higher-order functions like `filter`, `reduce`, `forEach`
+* Saw the use of anonymous functions, which means functions created on the fly to be passed into higher-order functions
+* Solved repl.it exercises together in class collaboratively
+* New concepts heard of: `for...of` loop, `toString` method, `new RegExp`, `.match`